ubco-W2022T1-cosc301/project-group20/README.md

 ## Team Members

-- Person 1: one sentence about you!
+- Person 1: I am a mechanical engineering student in my final year of undergrad.
 - Person 2: one sentence about you!
 - Person 3: one sentence about you!